m-navaneeth8770/kaiburr-react-ui-task/README.md

 ![Dashboard with More Data](screenshots/4-dashboard-populated.png)

 ### 5. Global Search by Owner
-The search bar successfully filters the grid in real-time, showing only the tasks matching the owner name "NAVANEETH M".
+The search bar successfully filters the grid in real-time, showing only the tasks matching the owner name "M NAVANEETH".

 ![Search by Owner](screenshots/5-search-by-owner.png)

 ### 6. Global Search by ID
-The search functionality is confirmed to work across multiple fields, here showing the specific task matching the ID "multi-03".
+The search functionality is confirmed to work across multiple fields, here showing the specific task matching the ID "cloud-deploy-02".

 ![Search by ID](screenshots/6-search-by-id.png)

 ### 7. Task Execution and History
 This screenshot demonstrates a successful task execution.
-The accordion panel for the executed task is expanded, showing the captured output, while the other task shows no history.
+The accordion panel for the executed task is expanded, showing the captured output, while the other task with no execution shows no history.

 ![Execution History](screenshots/7-execution-history.png)